Skip to content

 In the current version, after a password change succeeds, the current browser session stays logged in, while login sessions on other devices become invalid and must log in again.

 The Multi-factor authentication tab can add a second factor to the account.
-TOTP authenticator apps are currently supported, such as 1Password, Bitwarden, Google Authenticator, and Microsoft Authenticator.
+The factor users can bind themselves is a TOTP authenticator app, such as 1Password, Bitwarden, Google Authenticator, or Microsoft Authenticator.

 When enabling MFA, the system asks you to: